xiliumz/cursor-rules/manual-task-management/execute-tasks.md

 # Task Execution and Status Updates

+## Introduction

+This guide explains how to effectively execute tasks and maintain accurate status updates throughout the development process.
+Clear task execution and consistent status tracking are essential for project visibility and team coordination.

 ## Determining Your Task Capacity

 Before starting task execution, determine how many tasks you can effectively handle in one session: